CPBridge/pycrumbs/README.md

 # prints /home/user/proj_2dddbaa6-620f-4aaa-9883-eb3557dbbdb2
 ```

+#### Seeds

+In addition to tracking your function call, `pycrumbs` also handles seeding
+random number generators for you and storing the seed in the record file
+so that you can reproduce the run later, if needed. `pycrumbs` knows how to
+seed random number generators in the following libraries and will do so if
+they are installed:

+- The Python standard library `random` module.
+- Numpy
+- Tensorflow
+- Pytorch

-Additionally specify a seed parameter by intercepting the runtime value of
+Additionally you may specify a seed parameter by intercepting the runtime value
-a parameter of the decorated function.
+of a parameter of the decorated function.
 This is always recommended as it
-allows re-running the job with the same seed without having to change the
+allows re-running the job with the same seed without having to change the code.
-code.

 ```python
 from pathlib import Path